misaelnieto/misaelnieto.github.io/content/posts/create-your-own-private-egg-repository-on-amazon-ec2.md

 ## Releasing eggs to the repository

 First we need to automate the login procedure to the Amazon EC2 instance.
-Normally, I would use this to login without password:
+Normally, I would use this to log in without password:

 ```bash
 ssh -i /path/to/server_key.pem ubuntu@myserver.com
 ```

-But some programs might not be able to give you options to include a ssh key.
+But some programs might not be able to give you options to include a SSH key.
-The solution, then is to tell openssh that it should use that key whenever we login to myserver.com.
+The solution, then, is to tell OpenSSH that it should use that key whenever we log in to `myserver.com`.

-First copy the `.pem` key to `~/.ssh` , then edit `~/.ssh/config` and add the following lines:
+First copy the `.pem` key to `~/.ssh`, then edit `~/.ssh/config` and add the following lines:

 ```ssh